sap-tutorials/Tutorials/tutorials/cp-workflow-2-create-module-cf/cp-workflow-2-create-module-cf.md

 3. Enter a project name, for example, `onboarding`, and choose **Finish**.

-    The IDE opens again with MTA as a workspace.
+    The development environment opens again with MTA as a workspace.
 It contains an `mta.yaml` file, which describes the application.

     ![See YAML File](new-yaml2.png)